canada-ca/digital-playbook-guide-numerique/en/7-iterate-improve-frequently.md

 ---
 <div class="dpgn-section-intro-standard">

-Design and build the service using an agile and user-centred approach.
+Design and build services using an agile and user-centred approach.
 Agile is an approach to building services that breaks the work into smaller chunks known as iterations.
 Build one feature of the service at a time until the entire service is complete.
 It is a much lower risk approach than traditional build-it-all-at-once approach known as waterfall because frequent iterations expose any flaws in the original plan much faster (e.g. not getting approvals, not enough resources, not the right people on the team, etc.)

 User-centred methods such as user research and usability testing put the focus on making services that are easy-to-use.
 Traditional government services focus on meeting business needs and aligning with policy goals.
 A user-centred approach ensures business needs are also balanced against user needs.
 This helps to increase digital service uptake.